rafamuvi/compose_login_page/README.md

 ---

 - This is a simple Login Page with SplashScreen;
+- Used:
+    - LauchedEffect for Animation on the SplashScreen;
+    - NavigationController;
+    - Custom Composables;
-- Used Animation for the SplashScreen and Brush for gradient background;
+    - Brush for gradient background;
 - Made CI workflow with GitHub Actions;
 ---